hockeybuggy/hockeybuggy.com/content/blog/2020-01-18-main_eWfkIWSe.md

 }
 ```

-This file compiles are of the Protobufs in the first argument and outputs the
+This file compiles all of the Protobufs in the first argument and outputs the
 generated code to the second argument.
 That means that it will output a Rust
 file that looks like this: